 1.4.
 Taxes: All prices shall be subject to the addition of Value Added Tax (where applicable) or any other tax payable.

-2.1 Time of Payment: Payment for all services shall be made upon invoice unless otherwise agreed.
-All requests for Credit must be put in writing to the contact details in point 18.
-All invoices will be emailed to the registered email ONLY (unless otherwise requested)
+2.1 Time of Payment: Payment for all services shall be made upon purchase unless otherwise agreed.
+All requests for Credit must be put in writing to the contact details set out in these terms.
+Any invoices will be emailed to the registered email ONLY (unless otherwise requested)

 2.2 Credit Control: Failure to make payment in accordance with these terms may incur extra charges and a late payment fee of £25 will be added to each overdue invoice.
 Notification of all fees will be communicated via email beforehand.
 Any non-payment issues will be passed on to our Solicitors, The Thomas Higgins Partnership, following the Late Payment of Commercial Debts (Interest) Act 1998, Psittacus Systems will claim interest and compensation on any overdue or late paid invoices as well as the outstanding debt.

-2.3 Method of Payment: Payment for all Courses shall be made in pounds sterling (or such other currency as agreed between You and Psittacus Systems) preferably by credit or debit card or such other method as may be specified by Psittacus Systems (payment options and methods outlined on all invoices).
+2.3 Method of Payment: Payment for all Courses shall be made in pounds sterling (or such other currency as agreed between You and Psittacus Systems) by credit or debit card or such other method as may be specified by Psittacus Systems.

 2.4 Security: For payment with Credit Card, Psittacus Systems uses all reasonable efforts to safeguard the confidentiality of your credit or debit card details such as encryption technology and firewalls.
 However, “perfect” security does not exist on the Internet.
 Your credit card number and contact information will be provided to Stripe Payment Services or the relevant credit card company from time to time (“the Credit Card Company”).
 The Credit Card Company has its own privacy and data collection practices and Psittacus Systems has no responsibility or liability for these independent practices.
 This does not apply for Corporate Purchases being invoiced.